 Scroll down to Schedule.

-To schedule a routine, tap the gray +Add.
+To add a routine, tap the gray +Add.

-To view your schedule in a week format, tap the 🗓️ calendar to the right of Schedule.
+To view your schedule by week, tap the 🗓️ calendar icon to next to Schedule.

-To delete a routine, tap the 🗓️ calendar to the right of Schedule, tap the routine, and then tap the
+To delete a routine, tap the 🗓️ calendar icon next to Schedule, tap the routine, then tap the

 trash can.